 The amount of time it takes to evaluate your financial documentation and prepare a verification report will vary.
 However, the authorized accounting firm may take up to 60 days to complete a verification report.
-Factors such as the volume of financial documentation you provide, and the processing capacity of the authorized accounting firm can impact the timing.
+Factors such as the volume of financial documentation you provide and the processing capacity of the authorized accounting firm can impact the timing.

-The net worth verification report is valid for 12 months from the date of issuance by the authorized accounting firm.
+The net worth verification report is valid for one year from the date of issuance by the supplier.